sourcegraph/handbook/content/departments/bizops/analytics/index.md

 When adding a user to Looker, they need to be in both the group and role:

 - Engineering, marketing, customer support, people ops, talent, CTO users = View
-- CE, sales, product users = ‘All internal users, view and edit’
+- CE, sales, product users = View
 - Any other teams not listed should default to 'View'
 - Generally, CE, sales, product, customer support, engineering, CTO, and marketing receive accounts when joining the company
+- Reach out to #analytics channel if you need elevated permissions - to create content, for example.